CharanMad/AIVIRTUAL/README.md

 Bluetooth or wireless technologies.
-This paper proposes an AI virtual mouse system that makes use of the hand gestures and hand tip detection for performing mouse functions in the computer using computer vision. $e main objective of the proposed system is to perform computer mouse cursor functions and scroll function using a web camera or a built-in camera in the computer
+This paper proposes an AI virtual mouse system that makes use of the hand gestures and hand tip detection for performing mouse functions in the computer using computer vision.
+The main objective of the proposed system is to perform computer mouse cursor functions and scroll function using a web camera or a built-in camera in the computer